Wild orbits and generalised singularity modules: stratifications and quantisation: Lie-algebraic setup (I)

-Let $\mc L_{\Phi} \sse 2^{\Phi}$ be the set of Levi subsystems of $\Phi$.
-We will consider it as a partially ordered set (= \emph{poset}), equipped with the \emph{anti}-inclusion order: $\vn$ is the greatest element, and $\Phi$ the least one.
+Let $\mc L_\Phi \sse 2^{\Phi}$ be the set of Levi subsystems of $\Phi$.
+We consider it as a poset, equipped with the \emph{anti-inclusion} order: $\vn$ is the greatest element, and $\Phi$ the least one.
+Consider then the function